-Store new food products in sealed glass or plastic containers to prevent a reinfestation.
-If pet food or animal feed is stored in the garage or shed, check it too, since this often is a source.
+Store food products in sealed glass or plastic containers to prevent a re-infestation.
+If pet food or animal feed is stored in the garage or shed, check it too, since this often is a source of the infestation.
 Keep these products in tightly sealed containers.
 Also, food may be stored in the refrigerator.